zcabkle/fyp-foodbank-portal/README.md

 8. Enter these values when asked for them. <br> <img width="611" alt="image" src="https://user-images.githubusercontent.com/73954803/225748743-d1874edc-d64b-4d31-8934-626a7e934385.png">
 9. When app creation is a success, you will see this notification <br> <img width="645" alt="image" src="https://user-images.githubusercontent.com/73954803/225748908-3f06c557-0dd1-4293-9ac2-5c8b100752a7.png">
 10. Access the production version here.
 This menu can be found when you enter the Azure extensions window. <img width="600" alt="image" src="https://user-images.githubusercontent.com/73954803/225749149-f10d31d2-53be-4657-a40b-e832944648b4.png">

+Any further commits to the main branch will be deployed to production due to the GitHub Action.
+The config for this is found in the

 ## Azure Portal